kapilgarg1996/fetch-info-github/README.md

 # fetch-info-github
-This is a tutorial repository to teach git and github to people who are not comfortable to these.
+This is a tutorial repository to teach git and github to people who are not comfortable to these.<br/>
 To see the tutorial visit http://fetch-info.blogspot.in/2015/12/learn-git-github-lesson-1.html